wasmCloud/wasmcloud-dev-site/content/app-dev/create-provider/cdd.md

 }
 ```

 At the moment, the code generation for **waPC** doesn't isolate the guest and host portions of the shared code the way we would like.
 Therefore, until the automated generation requires no hand-manipulation of the files, you can use existing actor interfaces as an example for how to apply minor tweaks.
-You can see the entire [payments-interface](https://github.com/wasmCloud/tree/master/payments/payments-interface) Rust project to see what the code should look like.
+You can see the entire [payments-interface](https://github.com/wasmCloud/examples/tree/main/payments/payments-interface) Rust project to see what the code should look like.

-Before proceeding to the next step, you should create your `payments-interface` crate, which is just a standard Rust library with dependencies on `wapc-guest` that uses the waPC code generation facility, including a `codegen.yaml` file.
-To make things easy, you could also just copy the crate from our examples repository.
+Before proceeding to the next step, you should create your own `payments-interface` project by copying the one from the github repository.
+This project contains the schema that we've just created, a `Makefile` that generates code into a `src/generated.rs` file, and the appropriate dependencies in `Cargo.toml`.

+If you want to learn more about using [waPC](/reference/wapc) to generate code from widl schemas, you can consult the reference guide.

 Now that we have a Rust crate that we can use from both our actor and our capability provider, let's move on to the next step: _Creating a Capability Provider in Rust_.